yegor256/blog/_drafts/tickets.md

 solver.
 If it is a bug, I'm reporting it &mdash; you're solving.
 If it is a question, I'm asking for an explanation &mdash; you're explaining.
 If it is a task, I'm ordering you to do it &mdash; you're doing.
-In either case, there two main characters.
-No matter how many people are involved in ticket resolution, only these two characters have formal roles here.
+In either case, there are two main characters.
+No matter how many people are involved in the ticket resolution, only these two characters have formal roles.

 The responsibility of the ticket reporter is to **defend the problem**.
-When I report a bug, I have to insist that it exists.
-This is my job.
+When I report a bug, I have to insist that it exists &mdash; this is my job.
 Others may tell me that I'm wrong and the bug is not there.
 They will tell me that they can't reproduce it.
 They will say that my description of a task is too vague and nobody understands it.
 There may be many issues of that kind.
-My job is to do the best I can in order to keep the ticket alive.
+My job is to do the best I can in order to *keep the ticket alive*.
 Obviously, if the bug is not reproducible, I'll be forced to close the ticket.
-Until the ticket is closed, I'm its protecting angel.
+However, until the ticket is closed, I'm its guarding angel :)

 On the other hand, the responsibility of the ticket solver is to **defend the solution**.
 When a ticket is assigned to me and I have to resolve it,